Michael McFaul: 2022 Russian invasion of Ukraine

-McFaul debated the Russian invasion with John Mearsheimer in May 2022.
+McFaul debated the Russian invasion with John Mearsheimer in a Munk Debate of May 2022.
 McFaul has taken a position on the Russian invasion of Ukraine identifying Putin as a culprit in conducting the invasion of Ukraine against the position of Mearsheimer that Putin is pursuing a realist geopolitical plan to secure Russian national interests in the presence of perceived threats from an expanding NATO.